 Back to All Events

-Voices Across Borders: Stories of Nepali Identity, Resistance, and Reclaimed Narratives (KONTEKST & CVA Autumn 2025 Public Programme)
+Voices Across Borders: Stories of Nepali Identity, Resistance, and Reclaimed Narratives — KONTEKST & CVA PUBLIC PROGRAMME: OCT25

 • Media Research Building (MRB 10, Screen 2), Goldsmiths University campus SE14 6NJ London United Kingdom (map)